 The Trustee's objectives are to invest the Scheme's assets to maximise the probability of being able to deliver all members' benefits in full and on time.
-The Trustee has agreed a long-term funding target ("LTFT") with the sponsoring employer.
-In support of this target, the Trustee's strategy is:
+The Trustee has agreed a long-term funding target ("LTFT") with the Sponsoring Employer.
+In support of achieving its objectives, the Trustee's strategy is:

-- To adopt a cashflow-driven investment strategy, which has a focus on building a portfolio of assets that generate predictable cashflows for payment of member benefits, whilst meeting the Scheme's funding objectives. - To remove equity risk from the portfolio and to target an expected return consistent with the delivery of the Scheme's LTFT in a low risk and well-diversified manner. - To manage the default risk of credit assets by investing primarily in "buy and maintain" instruments. - To minimise the impact of changes in long-term interest rates and inflation expectations on the Scheme's funding level (measured on the LTFT basis) by holding hedging instruments. - To manage its investments in accordance with best practice in Environmental, Social and Governance ("ESG") principles, closely monitoring the asset selection and voting activities of the Scheme's appointed fund managers
+- To adopt a cashflow-driven investment strategy, which has a focus on building a portfolio of assets that generate predictable cashflows to facilitate the payment of member benefits, whilst meeting the Scheme's funding objectives. - To remove equity risk from the portfolio and to target an expected return consistent with the delivery of the Scheme's LTFT in a low risk and well-diversified manner. - To manage the default risk of credit assets by investing primarily in "buy and maintain" instruments, with a high proportion of securities that are senior in the capital structure or are secured against other assets - To provide significant protection against the impact of changes in long-term interest rates and inflation expectations on the Scheme's funding level (measured on the LTFT basis) by holding hedging instruments.

+To manage its investments in accordance with best practice in Environmental, Social and Governance ("ESG") principles, closely monitoring the asset selection and voting activities of the Scheme's appointed fund managers.

 In order to fulfil these objectives, the Trustee and Sponsoring Employer have agreed a Long-Term Funding Target ("LTFT"), which is based on an actuarial discount rate of gilts +0.4% p.a., and a plan for achieving this by 31 March 2030.
-The plan assumes that the scheme will achieve an investment rate of return on assets which exceeds that available from gilts by 1.55% p.a. until this point.
+The plan assumes that the Scheme will achieve an investment rate of return on assets which exceeds that available from gilts by 1.55% p.a. until this point.

-Based on advice from the Investment Consultant about realistic long-term assumptions, the Trustee has constructed an investment strategy (further details of which are outlined in Section 2.3) that is invested in a diversified range of low-risk assets whose aggregate long-term expected return is consistent with the achievement of the LTFT.
+Based on advice from the Investment Consultant about realistic long-term assumptions, the Trustee has constructed an investment strategy (further details of which are outlined in Section 2.3) that is invested in a diversified range of low-risk assets for which the aggregate long-term expected return is consistent with the achievement of the LTFT.

-The scheme's investment strategy is based around a cashflow-driven investment ("CDI") approach.
-The scheme's assets are therefore invested such that the expected cashflows they generate broadly match a proportion of the scheme's expected liability cashflow profile (noting that the intention is to match as high a proportion as possible).
-On an continuing basis, the Trustee seeks to ensure that the expected cashflows generated by the scheme's assets are sufficient to meet ongoing pension payments, plus any other anticipated potential payments to beneficiaries (for example, lump sum benefits and transfers out).
-The Trustee's aim is to avoid disinvesting assets in order to meet the scheme's cashflow needs.
+The Scheme's investment strategy is based around a cashflow-driven investment ("CDI") approach.
+The Scheme's assets are therefore invested such that the expected cashflows they generate broadly match a proportion of the Scheme's expected liability cashflow profile (noting that the intention is to match as high a proportion as practicable over time).
+In setting the strategy, the Trustee is cognisant of the need to strike an appropriate balance between achieving the Scheme's expected return requirement and ensuring the Scheme's assets are sufficiently liquid to meet its ongoing cashflow requirements, including for potential collateral management purposes within the LDI portfolio, and so as not to preclude any future risk transfer activity that may be undertaken.

+On a continuing basis, the Trustee seeks to ensure that the expected cashflows generated by the Scheme's assets are sufficient to meet ongoing pension payments, plus any other anticipated potential payments to beneficiaries (for example, lump sum benefits and transfers out).
+The Trustee's aim is to avoid disinvesting assets in order to meet the Scheme's cashflow needs, where possible.

-In order to manage the interest rate and inflation risk associated with the scheme's liabilities, the Trustee has invested in assets that hedge these risks.
-Protection is provided against the impact of movements in long-term interest rates and inflation expectations on the estimated value of the Scheme's liabilities, approximately to the aggregate value of the scheme's assets.
+In order to manage the interest rate and inflation risk associated with the Scheme's liabilities, the Trustee has invested in assets that hedge these risks.
+Protection is provided against the impact of movements in long-term interest rates and inflation expectations on the estimated value of the Scheme's liabilities, approximately to the aggregate value of the Scheme's assets.